metadatacenter/cedar-manual/docs/_sections/a5/types_of_sharing_reading_and_writing.md

 ---
 layout: section
-title: Types of Sharing: Reading and Writing
+title: Types of Sharing - Reading and Writing
 author: John Graybeal
-chapter:
+chapter: a5
 ---